Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/gamestate.md

 This might be useful when working with PermMem, where PermMem objects do not need to be recreated after the game loads.

-You can also think up something like this:
+It can also be done like that:
 ```dae
 func void Init_Global()
 {